techthoughts2/pwshPlaces/docs/Search-GMapText.md

 Search-GMapText -Query "italian restaurants in New York" -MinPrice 4
 ```

-Performs a text search with the provided query and returns expensive restaraunt options.
+Performs a text search with the provided query and returns expensive restaurant options.
 Since a location is provided in the query, places results will be biased by that location.

 ### EXAMPLE 6